The VBA Curve Tracer Project

 The DUT power supply is made up of two sections.
 One is the AC supply section supplying the raw DC voltages, and the other one the regulated triangle or DC based buffered output section that we call the DUT power supply.

-Initially, we used Opamps to control the Voltage and the Current regulators, and power transistors or Darlington types for the regulation but we were having all sorts of problems to provide a clean triangle waveform at voltages ranging from 0-200V and with currents ranging from open circuit to 2A.
+Initially, we used Opamps to control the Voltage and the Current controllers, and power transistors or Darlington types for the regulation but we were having all sorts of problems to provide a clean triangle waveform at voltages ranging from 0-200V and with currents ranging from open circuit to 2A.

 While we were having these issues with the stability, I decided to call in the help from my friend Bud, an ex chip designer from LT.
 He and I worked together remotely as mouse-pal's on a few other projects, most notably on the UPS power supplies for the Raspberry Pi Model 3 and 4 and a differential scope probe, both described in different Blogs on this site.